1949–50 NHL season

 The 1949–50 NHL season was the 33rd season of the National Hockey League.
+Six teams played 70 games each.
 The Detroit Red Wings defeated the New York Rangers in seven games for the Stanley Cup.
 It was the Red Wings' fourth championship.

 League business

 The NHL decided to increase the number of games played from 60 to 70 games for each team.
 Each team played every other team 14 times.
 Goaltenders would no longer have to face a penalty shot if they took a major penalty.
 A team-mate could serve the penalty in the penalty box.

 In June 1949, the NHL decided to henceforth paint the ice surface white.
 This was done by adding white paint to the water before freezing.
 Previously, the ice surface was just frozen water on concrete, which made a dull grey colour.
 By "whitening" the ice surface, it made seeing and following the puck much easier, especially on the relatively new medium of television.